Address: Bristol Motor Speedway, 151 Speedway Blvd., Bristol, Tennessee 37620, USA

 The circuit lies alongside Highway 11E and is a short distance from Interstate 81, The most direct route from I-81 north is on Hwy.
 11E.
 Take Virginia Exit 3 and Hwy.
 11E will take you directly to the speedway .
 This route tends become extremely congested during race weekends and alternative routes are recommended - see the circuit website for details of recommended routes for specific events.

-Find the best hotel and flight deals near to Bristol Motor Speedway:
+Find the best hotel and room deals near to Bristol Motor Speedway: